truenas/middleware/docs/userguide/index.rst

-Each account entry indicates the user ID, username, primary group ID, home directory, default shell, full name, whether or not it is a built-in user that came with the FreeNAS® installation, the email address, whether or not logins are disabled, whether or not the user account is locked, and whether or not the user is allowed to use **sudo**.
+Each account entry indicates the user ID, username, primary group ID, home directory, default shell, full name, whether or not it is a built-in user that came with the FreeNAS® installation, the email address, whether or not logins are disabled, whether or not the user account is locked, and whether or not the user is allowed to use :command:`sudo`.
 To reorder the list, click the desired column.

 If you click a user account, the following buttons will appear for that account: